sakthiprasanth16/telecom-churn-ai/README.md

 ## 📋 The Assignment This Solves

 > *"You are building a machine learning system to predict customer churn for a telecom company.
 The company has 10 million customers, and the system must make predictions for customer service representatives in real-time.
-The system must be reliable, fair, and maintainable in production."* — Xplore IT Corp
+The system must be reliable, fair, and maintainable in production."*

 The assignment listed 10 challenges the system must handle.
 Here they are, word for word, each followed by exactly how this project answers it — and where something isn't fully solved yet, that's said plainly, with a concrete plan instead of a vague excuse.